 - Preparation of the skin in the previous weeks

 - How the skin was degreased before the procedure

 - Quality of the acid used

 Not having a uniform frosting does not mean the acid didn’t work.
-There will almost always be areas where frosting is more marked than others.
+There will always be areas where frosting is more marked than others.
 It happens to me with the forehead and sides of the face, while sometimes I have to wait longer on the cheeks and chin or do some layering.